iobio-zjut/IPTDFold/README.md

 ## 1. INSTALLATION
 Binaries for Linux 64 bit system has been included in the package.
 The Linux binary was compiled using GCC 5.4.0.
 Users need to have these versions of GCC compilers when using binaries.

-Please Follow the below steps to install and configure CGLFold:
+Please Follow the below steps to install and configure IPTDFold:

 - Download Rosetta3.10 source package from https://www.rosettacommons.org/software/
 and extract it to ``"~/"`` directory.